 For additional information about the Board of Long Term Care Health Administrators:

-Medicare: If your nursing home care is paid for by Medicare (the federal health insurance program for people over age 65 or people under 65 who are disabled), you could call the organization that oversees quality of care in places caring for Medicare patients.
-These organizations are called Quality Improvement Organizations (QIOs).
-In South Carolina, the name of the QIO is the Carolinas Center for Medical Excellence (CCME).
+Medicare: If your nursing home care is paid for by Medicare (the federal health insurance program for people over age 65 or people under 65 who are disabled), you have an additional place to go with a quality of care concern.
+Medicare pays a Quality Improvement Organization (QIO) to take complaints from Medicare patients.
+In Pennsylvania, that organization is called KEPRO.

-You can call CCME at the following number: 800-922-3089.
+You can call KEPRO at the following number:844-455-8708.
 Explain to the person who answers the phone what your concerns are.
 Depending on the type of problem you are having, they may be able to get help right away.
 For example, with your permission, they may be able to call the nursing home to see if they can help solve your problem.
 In other cases, they may ask you to send your complaint in writing using a complaint form.

-For more information about the CCME complaint system:
+For more information about the KEPRO complaint system and to access an online complaint form:

 Attorney General’s Office: You can call the Medicaid Fraud Control Unit of the South Carolina Attorney General’s Office if you have a concern about resident abuse in a nursing home.
 Examples include physical harm or failure to give needed medical services.